-The rule with color also applies to black interiors.
-The interior design world is going crazy for it in 2021, so don’t be afraid to indulge in a dark, enigmatic color palette.
+The rule with colour also applies to black interiors.
+The interior design world is going crazy for it in 2021, so don’t be afraid to indulge in a dark, enigmatic colour palette.
 There’s something sophisticated and intimate about all-black bedroom design.
 It’s the absolute opposite of cold, and when done with the right design approach, it’s modern luxury at its finest.

 Make sure you have enough natural light coming in and avoid clutter like the plague.
 Take depth and dimension into consideration and black wallpapers will work a treat in elevating your minimalist home.